chrlutz/apt-repos/docs/Configuration.md

         ...
     ]

-The first version allows us to just select particular suites, while the second version allows us to select particular suites plus additional metadata inside the curly brackets after the suitename.

-At the moment only the definition of suite specific *Tags*-Keywords is supported.
+The first two list entries allow us to just select particular suites, while the last two list entries allow us to select particular suites and set suite specific metadata (inside the curly brackets after the suitename).
+The *suitename* is expected to be the name of a suite that is available in the repository.
+As additional, suite specific metadata, the following Keys are supported:

+* **Tags**: Besides the global *Tags* for the repository (see above) this Key could be used to define suite specific tags that will be use additionally.
 Please have a look at the above *Tags*-definition and syntax for more details.
+* **Url**: If this Key is set, a suite specific Url will be created by combining the global Repository-Url (as base-Url) with this value.
+The resulting Url must point to a Repository in which typically the folders *dists* and *pool* can be found.
+Using this key it is possible to define a *repo_description* that logically acts as one repository but essentially consists of multiple independent apt repositories sharing the same base-Url.

 ### Scan (optional)